Jeern/Niedermann/content/posts/Phaser3AndTypeScriptAndWsl2.md

 Unfortunately time goes by and things changes + the tutorial seems to be linux centric and I prefer to develop on Windows.

-Certain NPM and yarn commands did not work as expected when running on windows so instead I tried to go for installing them in WSL2 (using Ubuntu on my machine)
+Certain yarn commands did not work as expected when running on windows so instead I tried to go for installing them in WSL2 (using Ubuntu on my machine)

 That being said after a lot of pain getting everything to run on WSL2 I tried the tutorial again on windows and now it works there too.
-So perphaps it had to to with my specific setup and something unknown to me is shared between the two environments.
+So perphaps it had to do with my specific setup and something unknown to me is shared between the two environments.

-Still the yarn setup commands used in the original post are not verbatum applicable anymore because some of the packages do not work together the same way anymore.
+Still the yarn setup commands used in the original post are not verbatum applicable anymore because some of the packages do not work together the same way as they used to.

 ## Using VS code